Where to Find Brush in Minecraft

 Part of the archaeology system.
 Use on suspicious blocks found in Trail Ruins, Desert Temples, and Ocean Ruins.

-Players hunting for Brush often look for Spyglass and Shears as well, since they share locations, recipes, or a progression path.
-For full stats and the crafting grid, the dedicated Brush item page has the complete breakdown.
+Players hunting for Brush often look for Spyglass and Shears as well, since those share a location or a recipe with Brush.
+The Brush item page carries the full stats and the crafting grid.

 Where do you find Brush in Minecraft?